lorbus/account-transactions-report/README.md

     ```
     mvn clean install
     ```
-4. Builds all the images and starts the containers :
+4. Builds all the images and starts the containers (from path src/main/docker) :
     ```
-    docker-compose up --build
+    docker-compose up
     ```
         To stop and remove containers and networks (images) :
         ```